guptaakashdeep/SparkExceptionLogger/README.md

 ### Additional Notes for expanding SparkExceptionLogger
 - For defining custom `process_name` or `sub_process` name by concatenating some other fields can be achieved by modifying the `_update_process` method in `SparkExceptionLogger.py`
 - `args_tracking` must be set to `True` for reading `process_name` and `sub_process` or any other argument from the method parameters.
+- `@SparkExceptionLogger` only needs to be defined on the main function that is being called on script execution and **NOT** on the helper methods.